Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 coordination between the party.
 Players cannot suddenly go into combat if things are not going their way and declare it an Ambush.

-To prevent being ambushed, Player Characters get a Reflexive (Cunning + Awareness) roll against the skill of those setting up the ambush.
+To prevent being ambushed, Player Characters get a Reflexive (Wits + Awareness) roll against the skill of those setting up the ambush.
-Typically this would be a contested roll against (Cunning + Stealth).
+Typically this would be a contested roll against (Wits + Stealth).

 ### Holding Action